micmejia/bible-dump/AMPC/John/John 1.md

-These things occurred in Bethany (Bethabara) across the Jordan [[^h]at the Jordan crossing], where John was then baptizing.
+These things occurred in Bethany (Bethabara) across the Jordan [at the Jordan crossing], where John was then baptizing.